appactions/appactions/packages/docs/pages/about.md

 App Actions is a utility library and developer tool for writing end-to-end (E2E) tests for React apps.
-It's a test runner agnostics solution that integrates with Cypress\*.
+It's a meta-framework running on top of Cypress\*.

-\*_Support for other runners is under development._
+\*_A standalone version is under development._

 App Actions helps to solve the following problems: